Foundations of regular variation on topological spaces: Polar decomposition and regular variation

 \paragraph{Regular variation criterion using the polar decomposition}

-The following result deals with the polar decomposition map $\rho$, which is a homeomorphism between $\{\modulus>0\}$ and $\YY=\SS_\modulus\times\Rpp$, see Definition~\ref{def:polar-decomposition}.
-Its variant for a Banach space with the modulus given by the norm can be found in \cite{meinguet10}, later incorporated into the setting of star-shaped metric spaces in \cite{seg:zhao:mein17}.
-A Hilbert space variant can be found in \cite{MR4745556}.
+The following result utilises the polar decomposition map $\rho$, which is a homeomorphism between the set $\{\modulus>0\}$ and the product space $\YY=\SS_\modulus\times\Rpp$, see Definition~\ref{def:polar-decomposition}.
+A variant for a Banach space, where the modulus is given by the norm, is provided in \cite{meinguet10} and was later incorporated into the setting of star-shaped metric spaces in \cite{seg:zhao:mein17}.
+A Hilbert space version can be found in \cite{MR4745556}.